England

 8 Y-YYR

 Towering over the tazetta bed every year is Chinita, an original poetaz with a very broad flowers and unusual clear primrose color.
 Pick it early to protect the cup from sunburn, the petals from blanching.
+Downright thrilling in the vase.
 Singular.

 5 Y-Y

 A delicate flower, a cross of Limequilla and species triandrus.
-Pale relexef petals, rich pendant, and bulbous, cup.
-Petite.
+Pale relexed petals, rich, pendant, and bulbous, cup.
+We find Churchfield Bells attractive and memorable in the mixed border, more than other triandrus, for reasons we cannot verbalize.